datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 All of the Google Slides you generate are saved automatically on your Google Slides account as well as to your Google Drive account.
 Like the other document editors you've learned about, Google Slides has an auto-save feature that means you don't need to actively save your work.

-You can also download your presentations from Google Slides in different formats, such as Microsoft Powerpoint of Adobe PDF files.
+You can also download your presentations from Google Slides in different formats, such as Microsoft Powerpoint or Adobe PDF files.
 To do this, you would click on "File" in the top menu and then select "Download as."
 You can then choose the format you want among the various options.

 ![Download your presentation](https://docs.google.com/presentation/d/1QafnUK8jji3UHdIjUvh-3ZVhY_72LOPLhX3kU0QYCHc/export/png?id=1QafnUK8jji3UHdIjUvh-3ZVhY_72LOPLhX3kU0QYCHc&pageid=g3acdf2805f_0_193)

 For sharing documents you can follow the procedure we learned in the lesson on Google Drive.
-You can also share directly from the spreadsheet itself by clicking "File" in the top menu and then choosing "Share" and entering email addresses of the people you want to share with or getting a shareable link.
+You can also share directly from the Slides itself by clicking "File" in the top menu and then choosing "Share" and entering email addresses of the people you want to share with or getting a shareable link.

 ![Sharing your presentation](https://docs.google.com/presentation/d/1QafnUK8jji3UHdIjUvh-3ZVhY_72LOPLhX3kU0QYCHc/export/png?id=1QafnUK8jji3UHdIjUvh-3ZVhY_72LOPLhX3kU0QYCHc&pageid=g3acdf2805f_0_199)